 Admin Menu Editor For WordPress

-Here is my latest and hack-iest plugin yet – Admin Menu Editor.
-It’s a WordPress plugin that will let you manually edit the Dashboard menu.
+Admin Menu Editor is a WordPress plugin that will let you manually edit the Dashboard menu.
 You can reorder the menus, show/hide specific items, change access rights, and more.
-The plugin is still a bit rough around the edges, so a good understading of WP internals is recommended (but not required).

 Features